ietf/www.ietf.org/Guide to being effective in the IETF.md

 * <a href="#send-text">Send text</a><br>
 * <a href="#polite-engineer">Talk and listen like a polite engineer</a><br>

+# <a id="introduction">Introduction<a/>
+Participating in the IETF and seeing your views listened to and your contributions actively shaping the work, is a very rewarding experience.
+Getting to that point means acquiring both knowledge of IETF processes and a small set of skills in IETF participation.
+What follows is a guide to that set of skills, a guide to being effective in the IETF.

 # <a id="many-people">It takes many people with many different views to build a resilient protocol</a>
 The IETF has, for decades, successfully produced protocols that are resilient and performant at Internet scale and the core reason for this is because each protocol has been built by the combined efforts of many people with many different views scrutinising every aspect of the design.
 To be effective in the IETF it is essential that you recognise this and embrace that way of working.
 This means:
 * Do not try to "own" any idea, however small.
 Ideas brought to the IETF do not belong to individuals and may change shape beyond all recognition from conception to completion.
 * When somebody raises a point that you do not think is relevant, or do not think is important enough to address, try hard to see if you can adjust your own desired outcome to incorporate this point.
 Your aim should not be to get the outcome that you want, but an outcome that you can live with.
 This is key to reaching consensus.

+The other side of this, is that any IETF participant is free to comment on any idea that is proposed.
+You do not need an invitation.

 # <a id="asynchronous-process">The IETF is rarely realtime, it is mainly slow and asynchronous</a>
 The IETF is a global organisation and therefore cannot operate in realtime with its participants spread across so many different timezones.
 Added to this, most IETF participants are volunteers with other responsibilities to balance.
 This can lead to a latency of days between messages.

 With that in mind, it is important not to fall into the trap of working as if the IETF is realtime:
-* Do not feel obliged to reply quickly to a point, take your time to think it through.
-It is often useful to write drafts responses and work on those over a day or two rather than send them immediately.
+* Do not feel obliged to reply quickly to a point.
+Take your time to think it through.
+It is often useful to write draft responses and work on those over a day or two rather than send them immediately.
-* Be careful when sending multiple replies - it can be overwheming for someone who only looks at their email every other day if they are presented with hundreds of messages.
+* Be careful when sending multiple replies in quick succession - it can be overwheming for someone who only looks at their email every other day if they are presented with hundreds of messages.

 WG sessions at IETF meetings (and interim meetings) are a crucial way of short-circuiting this long asynchronous process as they enable a lot of issues to be discussed in a very short session.
 There are many examples of long and protracted discussions on a mailing list being resolved in minutes when all the participants are able to get together in realtime.